tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ### <a id="ls-punch"></a>The `PUNCH` Command

-When the [U/W FOCAL Manual][uwfm] talks about loading and saving programs, it is in terms of the `PUNCH` command, because the manual is focused on the paper tape based version of U/W FOCAL.
+When the [U/W FOCAL Manual][uwfm] talks about loading and saving programs, it is in terms of the `PUNCH` command, which punches the current program out on paper tape, because the manual was written for the paper tape based version of U/W FOCAL.

 The PiDP-8/I software project ships the OS/8 version of U/W FOCAL instead, which doesn't even have a `PUNCH` command.
-(It appears to have been replaced by the `PLOT` command, mentioned on [`CARD1.DA`][uwfr], but that's of no use to us here, since SIMH doesn't support pen plotters.
-(Yet.))
+(We get the [`PLOT` command](#miss-hw) instead.)

 Even if it did work, mounting and unmounting simulated paper tapes under SIMH is a bit of a hassle.
 We can do better.